Updated: 09.07.2025

 Related: Making Machaca – Mexican Pemmican (Shelf Stable Meat)

-Wondering why you should dry cure your meat?
+Wondering why you should dry cure your meat as a food preservation method?
 Here are some of the benefits of dry curing meat:

 • Nutrition Retention – Dry curing helps to preserve a higher amount of important nutrients in the meat, including vitamins, minerals, and amino acids, to provide a nutrient-rich product that is packed with flavor.

-• Longer Shelf Life – With proper storage, dry-cured meats can last for months, making them a great way to store and enjoy high-quality, flavorful and nutritious staples in your kitchen.
+• Longer Shelf Life – With proper storage, old fashioned dry-cured meats can last for months in the right environment, making them a great way to store and enjoy high-quality, flavorful and nutritious staples in your kitchen.
+For an even longer shelf life, vacuum seal the meat.

-• Customization – With dry curing, you can customize the flavor and intensity of the product by adjusting the amount of salt and spices in the curing mix.
+• Customization – With dry curing, you can customize the flavor and intensity of the product by adjusting the amount of salt and spices in the curing mix, or add more unexpected ingredients like bacon.

 • Ancient Method of Preservation – Dry curing has been used for centuries as a way of preserving food, and it is still a popular method of preservation today.